-Organic food is now outperforming non-organic as the food and drink industry recovers from the impacts of the cost-of-living crisis, this year’s Organic Trade Conference heard.
+Organic food is now outperforming non-organic as the food and drink sector recovers from the impacts of the cost-of-living crisis, the Soil Association has revealed.

-Data from NIQ revealed the organic food and drink market grew in value by 6.4% in the year to 24 August compared with non-organic’s 5.4%.
+Data from NIQ revealed the organic food and drink market, disclosed at the 2024 Organic Trade Conference in London last week, showed sales grew in value by 6.4% in the year to 24 August, compared with non-organic’s 5.4% increase.

-It added that most (59%) of supermarket shoppers regularly buy organic and 70% of shoppers say they are willing to pay more for sustainable grocery brands.
+The certification body added that most (59%) of supermarket shoppers regularly bought organic and 70% of shoppers said they are willing to pay more for sustainable grocery brands.

 The Soil Association said it was great to see the “sector bouncing back from the impacts of the cost of living crisis”.